Scale and accelerate science using AI on CZI’s high-performance computing cluster

 THE ROCKEFELLER UNIVERSITY

-Cori Bargmann, a neurobiologist and geneticist, is Distinguished Fellow and Head of Science Emerita at the Chan Zuckerberg Initiative, and is also the Torsten N. Wiesel Professor at The Rockefeller University.
-Her research on the relationships between genes, motivational states, and behavior has been recognized by membership in the National Academy of Sciences and the Breakthrough Prize in Life Sciences, among other honors.
-Prior to joining CZI, Cori served as co-chair with Bill Newsome of the NIH working group that planned the BRAIN Initiative, and was an investigator of the Howard Hughes Medical Institute.
-Cori initiated the CZI Head of Science role in 2016 and will remain with CZI until the end of this year, when she will return to her lab at the Rockefeller University full-time and join CZI’s Scientific Advisory Board.
+Cori Bargmann, a neurobiologist and geneticist, is distinguished fellow and head of science emerita at the Chan Zuckerberg Initiative, and is also the Torsten N. Wiesel professor at The Rockefeller University.
+Her research on the relationships between genes, motivational states and behavior has been recognized by membership in the National Academy of Sciences and the Breakthrough Prize in Life Sciences, among other honors.
+Prior to joining CZI, Bargmann served as co-chair with Bill Newsome of the National Institutes of Health working group that planned the BRAIN Initiative, and was an investigator of the Howard Hughes Medical Institute.

 More: https://www.rockefeller.edu/research/2232-bargmann-laboratory/